AMIDEAST Rabat - Area & Arabic Language Studies

 WebsiteTake me there!

-Up to four AMIDEAST education abroad students are selected to act as a "correspondents" for our semester-long programs.
-These correspondents submit a blog entry based on a choice of topics every two weeks.
-While developing travel and creative writing skills, students also critically reflect in writing on their education abroad experience with AMIDEAST.
+Amideast Education Abroad students are selected to act as a "correspondents" for our semester and summer programs.
+These correspondents submit multiple blog entries while developing travel and creative writing skills.
+Students also critically reflect in writing on their education abroad experience with Amideast.